bbauska/W3Cx-2of5/README.md

 <h4>Using Visual Studio Code</h4>

-Watch these 3 demos/videos below to learn how to use <a href="https://code.visualstudio.com/">Visual Studio Code</a> (VS):
+Watch these 3 demos/videos below to learn how to use <a href="https://code.visualstudio.com/" target="_blank">Visual Studio Code</a> (VS):
 <ul>
 <li>to write HTML pages and explore the support you get when using